Ben Luderer Dead, 30-Year-Old Dies From Coronavirus 3 Days After NJ Hospital Sent Him Home

-Ben Luderer, who was a 30-year-old high school teacher and varsity baseball coach in New Jersey, died of coronavirus.
-Luderer’s death came three days after a hospital discharged him, according to a People report.
-So far, Luderer’s death is one of 260 in the state.
+Ben Luderer, a 30-year-old high school teacher and varsity baseball coach in New Jersey, died of coronavirus on Monday.
+His death came three days after a hospital discharged him, according to a report from People.
+So far, 260 people have died from the virus in the state.

 Luderer’s wife, Brandy, said that on March 19 she tested positive for COVID-19, and three days later, her husband also experienced symptoms.
-On Friday, March 27, the coach’s symptoms got worse, and he received oxygen at the hospital, and then released with a Z-pack and other medications.
-On Sunday, the couple though that Luderer showed some signs of recovery, but then he took a turn for the worse.
+On Friday, March 27, the coach’s symptoms got worse, and he received oxygen at the hospital, before being released with a Z-pack and other medications.
+On Sunday, the couple thought that Luderer showed some signs of recovery, but then he took a turn for the worse.
 Unfortunately, by 6 a.m.
-Monday morning, Luderer passed away.
+Monday, he passed away.

-The coach worked for Cliffside Park School District, and it confirmed his death in a statement.
+The coach worked for Cliffside Park School District, which confirmed his death in a statement.

 “It is with deep regret that we inform you of the death of Mr. Ben Luderer, a teacher in School No. 6 and our varsity baseball coach.
 Our heartfelt sympathy is extended to Mrs. Luderer, her family members, friends, and the entire Cliffside Park community,” the statement read.

-In college, the 30-year-old played for the Marist Red Foxes, and that team also gave a heartfelt tribute to its alum in a tweet that included a picture of him suited up for the team swinging a baseball bat.
-They noted that he’d been a great teammate who was both smart and tough and that he’d also been a beloved coach and teacher after his college baseball career.
+In college, the 30-year-old played for the Marist Red Foxes.
+The team gave a heartfelt tribute to its alum in a tweet that included a picture of him suited up for the team while swinging a baseball bat.
+They noted that he’d been a great teammate who was both smart and tough.
+They also said he’d been a beloved coach and teacher after his college baseball career.

 #16 – Saddened with the news of former student-athlete Ben Luderer’s passing.
 He was tough, smart & a great teammate.
 Went on be a loved teacher & coach!
 We pray for Ben’s wife and family! ???? pic.twitter.com/wctZa6hkaw